-- 1.All marketing materials, including social media posts, electronic or print flyers advertising Economic Development programs and events must be submitted by contractors in PDF, JPEG or PNG format to LaBusinessSourceadmin@lacity.org for EDD, and copy edited and proofed for accuracy.
-Please submit WorkSource and YouthSource materials to contract monitors for review. - 2.
-Once EDD and WDD staff have confirmed sign-off on graphics, please submit to EWDDGraphics@lacity.org.
-Flyers which need no further editing will receive a final review and confirmation OK to post to EWDD website and @LAEWDD social media channels as necessary/requested within 5 days. - 3.
-Graphics needing edits will be emailed to the designated WDD/EDD staff to correct/discuss with contractors to correct.
-Once corrected please resubmit the final flyer to EWDDGraphics@lacity.org.
-Approved graphics will then be posted on the EWDD website and @LAEWDD social media channels as necessary/requested within 5 days. - Because of the required review process, it is recommended that flyers be submitted for review as early as possible to ensure timely posting.
+- 1. All marketing materials, including social media posts, digital or print flyers advertising programs and events must be submitted by contractors in PDF, JPEG or PNG format to contract monitors for review. - 2.
+EWDD's Comms Team will work with EDD and WDD monitors to provide edits and approval. - 3.
+Once EWDD's Comms Team provides approval to contract monitors, EWDD will schedule the content on the EWDD website and @LAEWDD social media channels. - 4.
+Because of the required review process, it is recommended that marketing material be submitted for review as early as possible to ensure timely posting.

-Below are several checklists to help guide contractors on EWDD's flyer requirements: ALL graphics - - orrect and accurate ir Dates Location Links/ QR codes (trademark for matrix/ Times Contact Info two-dimensional barcode) WorkSource and YouthSource flyers MUST include the following: LOGOS: EWDD, City of LA and Workforce Development Board (WDB) logos.
+Below are several checklists to help guide contractors on EWDD's flyer requirements: ALL graphics must contain correct and accurate information, including: Registration Links and QR codes Dates Location (do not have a standalone QR code as they are not scannable once uploaded to social media platforms, Contact Info always include a short RSVP link) WorkSource and YouthSource flyers MUST include the following: LOGOS: EWDD, City of LA and Workforce Development Board (WDB) logos.
 Required WIOA language (EXACT WORDING): "This WIOA Title I financially assisted program or activity is an equal opportunity employer/program.
 Auxiliary aids and services are available upon request to individuals with disabilities."
 IF the flyer is for a specific event, also include the following: "For more information, call [INSERT NUMBER] or TTY:711 for TRS."
 EDD Service Providers flyers MUST include the following: LOGOS: EWDD and City of LA.
 NOT REQUIRED - WDB logo.
-Required language: vith the City of Los Angeles Economic and Workforce D) and insert [Service Provider's name]."
-Required language:

-"Auxiliary Aids and Services are available upon request to individuals with disabilities."
+Required language: "Brought to you in partnership with the City of Los Angeles Economic and Workforce Development Department (EWDD) and insert [Service Provider's name]."
+Required language: "Auxiliary Aids and Services are available upon request to individuals with disabilities."

-WIOA LANGUAGE
+WIOA Language